Avaiga/taipy-doc/docs/manuals/core/config/scenario-config.md

 In this example, we create a scenario configuration `ScenarioConfig^` from a pipeline configuration already defined.

-# Scenario configuration from taskConfigs
+# Scenario configuration from task configurations

 When the scenario configuration contains only one single pipeline configuration, we can also create the `ScenarioConfig^` from the task configurations directly.